stefano-romano/keanu/keanu-docs/docs/plates.md

 ## How do you build them?

-These are some handy helper functions to get you started.
+We're redesigning how this is done but for now there are some handy helper functions to get you started.

 This is an example of how you could pull in data from a csv file and run linear regression, using plates.

+Using plates here enables us to easily and repeatably build identical sections of the graph for each line of the csv.

 ```java
     public static class MyData {